QuineDot/rust-learning/src/dyn-elision-trait-bounds.md

     const EBCD: PhantomData<Box<dyn Double<'a, '_>>> = PhantomData;
 }
 ```
-...and cases such this saying that the reference lifetime is longer
+...and cases such this are considered to be a borrow check violation,
-than the trait object, even when they have the same anonymous
+as there are no outlives relationships between the anonymously
-lifetime:
+introduced lifetime parameters:
 ```rust
 #use core::marker::PhantomData;
 #trait Single<'a>: 'a + Send + Sync {}